telerik/xaml-docs/controls/radtreeview/how-to/get-previous-next-parent-sibling-node.md

 position: 2
 ---

-# Get Previous, Next, Parent and Sibling Node of a Specific TreeView Item
+# {{ site.framework_name }} RadTreeView Get Previous, Next, Parent and Sibling Node of a Specific TreeView Item

 The __RadTreeViewItem__ class exposes properties which allow you to access: